kouponbank-org/kouponbank/backend/README.md

 ## RUNNING THE SERVER

-To reset the database, go to backend/app:
+To reset or drop the database, go to backend/app:
 ```
-python manage.py flush
+python manage.py reset_db
 ```

 To run the server, go to backend/app: